Text Link

 Bone and muscle complications

 The experts at Within Health understand the complexity of eating disorders, including severe anorexia.
 Within Health offers evidence-based treatment personalized to each individual's unique case.
-Call our team today to start the recovery.
+Call our team today to see how you can start on the road to recovery.

 Disclaimer about "overeating": Within Health hesitatingly uses the word "overeating" because it is the term currently associated with this condition in society, however, we believe it inherently overlooks the various psychological aspects of this condition which are often interconnected with internalized diet culture, and a restrictive mindset about food.
 For the remainder of this piece, we will therefore be putting "overeating" in quotations to recognize that the diagnosis itself pathologizes behavior that is potentially hardwired and adaptive to a restrictive mindset.